nasa/resample_GLISTIN_DEMs/README.md

-To resample scripts: use resample_pipeline.py
+To resample data: use resample_pipeline.py

 Keywords:
 - dataFolder (-d): Directory where data will be downloaded.
 (Required)